IIT Gandhinagar: Foundation

-IIT Gandhinagar is one of the eight Indian Institutes of Technology (IITs) announced by the Ministry of Human Resource Development in 2008.
-The institute began operating in a temporary campus at Vishwakarma Government Engineering College, Chandkheda, mentored by Indian Institute of Technology Bombay.
-The first batch of students was admitted to three programmes: Chemical Engineering, Mechanical Engineering, and Electrical Engineering.
+IIT Gandhinagar is one of the eight new Indian Institutes of Technology (IITs) announced by India's Ministry of Human Resource Development in 2008.
+It began operations that same year from a temporary campus at Vishwakarma Government Engineering College in Ahmedabad, under the mentorship of Indian Institute of Technology Bombay.
+The first batch of students was admitted to three BTech programmes: Chemical Engineering, Mechanical Engineering, and Electrical Engineering.

-IITGN was included in the Institutes of Technology (Amendment) Act, 2011.
-The Act was passed in the Lok Sabha on 24 March 2011 and by the Rajya Sabha on 30 April 2012.
-The IIT Gandhinagar campus is located on the banks of the Sabarmati River in Palaj village.
-In 2011, in his inaugural speech at the Amalthea technology summit, then Gujarat Chief Minister Narendra Modi spoke of the land for the new permanent campus, saying, "the state government has decided to give land on 99 year lease with a token amount of just one rupee for setting up a campus of IIT-Gandhinagar."
-The institute took possession of over 400 acres of land in August 2012, and classes and other activities on the new campus began in July 2015.
+IITGN was included in the Institutes of Technology (Amendment) Act, 2011, which was passed by the Lok Sabha on 24 March 2011 and approved the Rajya Sabha on 30 April 2012.

+Land for the permanent campus, located on the banks the Sabarmati in Palaj was provided by the Government of Gujarat on a 99-year lease with a token rent of one rupee.
+This was publicly stated in a 2011 address at the Amalthea technology summit by the then Chief Minister of Gujarat, Narendra Modi.
+The institute took possession of over 400 acres of land in August 2012, with regular classes and other activities on the new campus starting around July 2015.